pypa/setuptools/README.txt

 Install FAQ
 -----------

-- **Why Distribute turn my Setuptools installation into an fake one?**
+- **Why is Distribute wrapping my Setuptools installation?**

-   Since Distribute is a fork, and since it provides the same package and modules, it fakes that the Setuptools installation is still present, so all the programs that where using Setuptools still work.
+   Since Distribute is a fork, and since it provides the same package and modules, it renames the existing Setuptools egg and inserts a new one which merely wraps the Distribute code.
+This way, full backwards compatibility is kept for packages which rely on the Setuptools modules.

-   If it wasn't doing it, a program that would try to install Setuptools would overwrite in turn Distribute.
+   At the same time, packages can meet their dependency on Setuptools without actually installing it (which would disable Distribute).

 - **How does Distribute interact with virtualenv?**